AvivGelfand/Resume/README.md

 # Education

-## The Hebrew University of Jerusalem, MSc in Data Science | LLMs-focused Thesis.
+## The Hebrew University of Jerusalem, MSc in Data Science | LLMs-focused Thesis, guided by Prof. Ariel Jaffe

 - 2024 – 2027